Katherine Behar

 Katherine Behar is an American new media and performance artist and writer based in Brooklyn, New York.
 Her work uses materialism and feminism to explore contemporary digital culture and is unified by an approach she calls "object-oriented feminism."
 Behar's art practice encompasses interactive installation, performance art, public art, and video art.
-In addition to her acclaimed artwork, Behar writes on various topics including feminist media theory, technologized labor, and objecthood.
+In addition to her artwork, Behar writes on various topics including feminist media theory, technologized labor, and objecthood.

 Life and career

 Katherine Behar was born in Boston, Massachusetts.
 She earned her Bachelor of Fine Arts from School of the Art Institute of Chicago in 2000.
 In 2006, she attained a Master of Arts degree from New York University, and in 2009 received a Master of Fine Arts from Hunter College, City University of New York.

 Behar currently lives and works in New York City.
-She is associate professor at Baruch College, City University of New York where she heads the New Media Arts undergraduate program and teaches classes in video art and exhibition practices.
+She is professor at Baruch College, City University of New York where she heads the New Media Arts undergraduate program and teaches classes in video art and exhibition practices.
 She runs the New Media Artspace, a teaching exhibition space at Baruch College.

-Behar's work was the subject of a museum survey exhibition at Pera Museum, Istanbul, in 2016.
+Behar's work was the subject of a solo exhibition at the Beall Center for Art+Technology (2024) as well as a museum survey exhibition at Pera Museum, Istanbul, in 2016.
 Behar has been honored with residencies and fellowships including The MacDowell Colony, Pioneer Works, Johannesburg Workshop in Theory and Practice, Cannonball, The Wassaic Project, Art Journal Digital Fellow, and 7.stock.
-She received a Franklin Furnace Award in 2008.
+She has received a Creative Capital Award and a Franklin Furnace Award.

 Behar is also a feminist theorist of technology, and has been particularly influential in developing an approach called "object-oriented feminism."
 She is additionally known for introducing the concept of "decelerationist aesthetics.”